Skip to content

 iceberg = "astrocyte_sink_iceberg:IcebergMemorySink"

 Today: the MemoryExportSink protocol and event taxonomy are specified in memory-export-sink.md and provider-spi.md §5.
-Core may not yet load memory_export_sinks: from YAML; until it does, use event-hooks.md webhooks to an ingestor that honors the same event shape, or embed sinks in application code after Astrocyte bootstrap.
+Core does not yet load memory_export_sinks: from YAML.

 3.6 Access policy providers (optional, spec)